thetenparamis/thetenparamis.github.io/README.md

 ```

 ### Publish app to GitHub Pages
-Latest chages will be published on https://thetenparamis.github.io/
+Latest chages will be published on https://thetenparamis.github.io/.
+Commit and push all changes before running the following command
 ```
 npm run deploy
 ```